mgdigital/tsinject/README.md

 - Asking the user for input
 - Logging a message to the console

 These capabilities are implemented by components of the application, with some components depending on others, and with the implementation or configuration of components often depending on values read from the environment.
 The quickest way to allow components to communicate with each other is often via globally defined singleton instances.
-This increases complexity, making code more difficult to debug, test and maintain.
+Importing these global side effects throughout an application can increase complexity, making code more difficult to debug, test and maintain.
 Instead, by building components that have their dependencies injected, we can create complex but decoupled applications.

 ## Usage